Sprained ankle

 How is a sprained ankle diagnosed?

 If the symptoms of an ankle sprain have not clearly improved after a few days, there may be a ligament rupture.
-In such cases, an image of the inside of the ankle joint can be created using magnetic resonance imaging (MRI).
+In such cases, an image of the interior of the ankle joint can be created using magnetic resonance imaging (MRI).
 With these kinds of MRI images, the ligaments and surrounding tissue can often be better appraised than with an X-ray image.

 How is a sprained ankle treated?